 The case back is dated III.65 (third quarter of 1965) corresponding with the 1.2 million serial number in between the lugs.
 The watch is fitted with its original expandable riveted Oyster bracelet, ref.
 6635 with ’57’ end links, with the clasp dated ‘2/65′ (2nd quarter of 1965).
-This timepiece features only its original parts throughout.
-One of the very few Sheikh Abdullah Al-Jaber Al-Sabah-commissioned examples known is a true collectors’ piece with few comparable timepieces in existence.
-With its unique provenance, extreme rarity and profound link to Kuwait, this timepiece would be an excellent addition to any collection.
+This is one of the very few Sheikh Abdullah Al-Jaber Al-Sabah-commissioned examples known has now become a true collectors’ piece.
+Complimented by its provenance, extreme rarity and profound link to Kuwait, this timepiece would be an excellent addition to any collection.

 The Rolex Oysterdate

 Released in the mid-1950s, the Rolex Oysterdate followed on from the template that the iconic Datejust model had set out in 1945 when it was released to celebrate Rolex’ 40th anniversary.
 Housed in a 34mm case, the Oysterdate was 2mm smaller than the Datejust and catered to most of the popular aesthetic demands at the time.
 Sized like most watches on the market, the Oysterdate married the Datejust’s design with the Air-King model to create a halfway house between the two models.
 Smaller like an Air-King and functional like a Datejust, the Oysterdate hit all of the right notes and proved to be a rather popular model.
 Following on from its release and initial success, Rolex grew the collection by adding new material choices, bezel options and dial designs while also periodically improving the movement it used.